stmork/mrw-track-control-ng/README.md

 sudo apt update
 sudo apt install mrw-ng
 ```

-## Starting the application
+### Starting the application
 To start the track control software refer to the [README](./track-control/README.md) of the MRW-TrackControl application.
+It additionally contains information about configuring the CAN bus and prepare the EGL on Raspberry Pi mini computers.

 ## Software packages and namespaces